Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 25 Oktober 2025 22.24.40 UTC
+- WIB: Sabtu, 25 Oktober 2025 23.31.34 UTC
-- WITA: Sabtu, 25 Oktober 2025 23.24.40 UTC
+- WITA: Minggu, 26 Oktober 2025 00.31.34 UTC
-- WIT: Minggu, 26 Oktober 2025 00.24.40 UTC
+- WIT: Minggu, 26 Oktober 2025 01.31.34 UTC

 Kutipan Inspiratif:
-"I am enough of an artist to draw freely upon my imagination.
-Imagination is more important than knowledge.
-Knowledge is limited.
-Imagination encircles the world."
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: inspirational
+Kategori: technology